Blockchain Tutorial for Beginners

 Even if the blockchain is reliable, there is now an unresolved problem: if two people write data to the blockchain at the same time, that is, if two blocks are joined at the same time, because they are both connected to the previous block, a fork is formed.
 Which block should be adopted at this point?

 The rule now is that the new node always uses the longest blockchain.
-If there is a fork in the blockchain, it will depend on which branch is behind the fork point and reaches six new blocks first (called "six confirmations").
-Based on a block in 10 minutes, this would be confirmed in one hour.
+If there is a fork in the blockchain, it will depend on which branch is behind the fork and reaches six new blocks first (called "six confirmations").
+Based on a block in 10 minutes, it will be confirmed in one hour.

 Since the rate at which new blocks are generated is determined by computing power, this rule says that the branch with the majority of computing power is the authentic blockchain.